-The convenience and anonymity make E-Money schemes vulnerable to exploitation for money laundering and other criminal activities.
-The cross-border nature of E-Money schemes makes it challenging for law enforcement to combat money laundering and other criminal activities.
+The convenience and anonymity make electronic money schemes vulnerable to exploitation for money laundering and other criminal activities.
+The cross-border nature of electronic money schemes makes it challenging for law enforcement to combat money laundering and other criminal activities.

 Historically, many of the E-Money schemes were developed primarily for use at low-value transactions – such as public transportation, car parking and pay phones.
 Over time, this has been expanded into fields such as retail transactions.